Six-stroke engine: Crower six-stroke engine

+Porsche six-stroke engine

 Opposed-piston designs

 These designs use two pistons per cylinder operating at different rates, with combustion occurring between the pistons.

 Beare head

-This design was developed by Malcolm Beare of Australia.
+The design of the Beare-head engine was developed by Malcolm Beare of Australia.
 The technology combines a four-stroke engine bottom end with an opposed piston in the cylinder head working at half the cyclical rate of the bottom piston.
 Functionally, the second piston replaces the valve mechanism of a conventional engine.
 Claimed benefits include a 9% increase in power, and improved thermodynamic efficiency through an increased compression ratio enabled by the elimination of the hot exhaust valve.

 M4+2

-The idea was developed at the Silesian University of Technology, Poland, under the leadership of dr inż.
-Adam Ciesiołkiewicz.
-It was granted patent nr 195052 by the Polish Patent Office.
+The idea was developed at the Silesian University of Technology, Poland, under the leadership of EngD Adam Ciesiołkiewicz.
+It was granted patent number 195052 by the Polish Patent Office.

 The M4+2 engines have much in common with the Beare-head engines, combining two opposed pistons in the same cylinder.
 One piston works at half the cyclical rate of the other, but while the main function of the second piston in a Beare-head engine is to replace the valve mechanism of a conventional four-stroke engine, the M4+2 takes the principle one step further.
 The double-piston combustion engine's work is based on the cooperation of both modules.
 The air load change takes place in the two-stroke section of the engine.
 The piston of the four-stroke section is an air load exchange aiding system, working as a system of valves.
 The cylinder is filled with air or with an air-fuel mixture.
 The filling process takes place at overpressure by the slide inlet system.
 The exhaust gases are removed as in the classical two-stroke engine, by exhaust windows in the cylinder.
 The fuel is supplied into the cylinder by a fuel-injection system.
 Ignition is realized by two spark plugs.
 The effective power output of the double-piston engine is transferred by two crankshafts.
 The characteristic feature of this engine is an opportunity of continuous change of cylinder capacity and compression rate during engine work by changing the piston's location.
 The mechanical and thermodynamical models were meant for double-piston engines, which enable to draw up new theoretical thermodynamic cycle for internal combustion double-pistons engine.

 The working principle of the engine is explained in the two- and four-stroke engines article.